ahmadfathan/flipper-lite/Readme.md

-### FLIPPER ZERO
+### FLIPPER LITE

-This project tries to duplicate Flipper with minimum functionality, IR cloner and RFID UID reader/writer
+This project tries to duplicate [Flipper Zero](https://flipperzero.one/) with minimum functionality, IR cloner and RFID UID reader/writer

 #### MENU ROUTE
 |  |  |  |  |